Part II: The Equity Terms that Actually Matter for Founders. The Startup Founder's Guide to Equity

 Employees receive equity from an option pool.
-The option pool fixes the percentage of the company's shares that is dedicated to employees.
+The employee option pool fixes the percentage of the company's shares that is dedicated to employees.
 Having a pool makes it easier to grant equity because all of your employees receive the same paperwork and abide by the same rules when receiving equity.
 Without the pool, you would need board approvals for every equity grant - an administrative nightmare that can be costly.

 The size of the option pool depends on your business and your hiring needs.
 The standard size of an option pool for a seed-stage startup is ~10% to 15% of your company's total shares.
 You can increase your option pool as needed.
 For companies that need to hire executives who demand more equity, a bigger pool closer to 20% may make sense.
 For companies that have a large group of co-founders, a smaller pool of 5-8% could also work.

 Setting your option pool comes standard through most incorporation services.
 If you don't have an employee option pool, set one up today to prepare for future grants.